dougnoel/sentinel/README.md

 A Selenium framework that implements the [Page Object Model](http://cheezyworld.com/2010/11/09/ui-tests-not-brittle/) (POM) using [Object Oriented Programming](https://en.wikipedia.org/wiki/Object-oriented_programming) (OOP) concepts.
 It abstracts out most of the complexity of Selenium to allow users to focus on automating tests and not spend time dealing with the technical details of implementing an automation framework, so that automated tests can be written in a non-technical way in the same amount of time as manual tests can be executed.

 ## Quickstart
-For those wanting to go crazy without reading lots of docs, get the [sentinel.example Project](https://github.com/dougnoel/sentinel.example), and checkout the [Sentinel Javadocs](https://dougnoel.github.io/sentinel/), especially the steps package.
+If you want to write tests, you are in the wrong place.
+Head over to the [sentinel.example Project](https://github.com/dougnoel/sentinel.example) to get started.
+There is extensive documentation there along with sample code to get you up and running in minutes.
+You can also check out the [Sentinel Javadocs](https://dougnoel.github.io/sentinel/), especially the steps package.
 Sentinel is intended to be included in your test automation and used as a jar file.
 If you are writing tests, you should **NOT** be modifying the Sentinel code itself.

-People wondering where they can write @Given, @When, and @Then steps should first be asking what has been written and attempting to reuse that instead of writing their own.
+People wondering where they can write glue code @Given, @When, and @Then steps should first be asking what has been written and attempting to reuse that instead of writing their own.
 If you are writing your own more than 1% of the time then you are not using the framework as intended and wasting time (or working on something really weird).

 # Section 1: Using Sentinel

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will get you a copy of the project up and running on your local machine for development purposes.
+See deployment for notes on how to deploy the project to Maven Central.

 ## 1.0 Getting Started